NVIDIA-AI-IOT/Lidar_AI_Solution/libraries/3DSparseConvolution/README.md

 A tiny inference engine for [3d sparse convolutional networks](https://github.com/tianweiy/CenterPoint/blob/master/det3d/models/backbones/scn.py) using int8/fp16.
 ![title](/assets/3dsparse_conv.png)

+## News
+- (8/18/2023) The libspconv.so 1.1.0 is released now!
+  - Open sourced the onnx parser part. libprotobuf will be configured by yourself.
+  - Multiple outputs are supported.

 ## Model && Data
 This demo uses lidar data from [nuScenes Dataset](https://www.nuscenes.org/).
 Onnx model can be converted from checkpoint and config below using given script.